 Partners: Microganic GmbH, University Hospital of Münster IfH, Wetsus a.o.

-The product is a powder (or paste or extract) obtained from microalgae, which has a strong antibiotic effect due to particular compounds in the algae.
-It can be used permanently and prophylactically in modern livestock farming and thereby naturally increases animal welfare.
+Algal Antibiotic Replacement is a powder (or paste or extract) obtained from microalgae, which has a strong antibiotic effect due to particular compounds in the algae.
+It can be used over the long term and prophylactically in modern livestock farming and thereby naturally increases animal welfare.
 It can bring the farmer the same economic benefits as the use of antibiotic performance enhancers.

 Partners: Noldus Information Technology BV, Demcon BV, Ubisense GmbH

-Work package 5 involves the development of a non-invasive continuous monitoring for a real-time registration of animal behavior (pigs) for early detection of disease development and reduce the need for medication.
+Farm animal monitoring involves the development of a non-invasive continuous monitoring for a real-time registration of animal behavior (pigs) for early detection of disease development and reduces the need for medication.

 Partners: Amrif, Alloksys, TDI, Phycom, Aix Scientifics

-In work package 6, biopharmaceutical inflammation inhibitors that can be used both for human and veterinary treatment are developed.
+Biopharmaceutical inflammation inhibitors that can be used both for human and veterinary treatment are under development.
 The products b-Rescap and h-Rescap are alkaline phosphatases, with b and h referring to the corresponding protein sources.
-These proteins are animal (bovine) and human recombinations, and are a new class of anti-inflammatory drugs developed by the two pharmaceutical sister companies, Alloksys Life Sciences BV and AMRIF BV.
+These proteins are animal (bovine) and human recombinations, which are a new class of anti-inflammatory drugs developed by the two pharmaceutical sister companies, Alloksys Life Sciences BV and AMRIF BV.
 These developments are intended for human medical use.
 However, the developers also see considerable potential of the use of the same drugs in veterinary applications, based on observations in animal tests.